 6. The AER approves TransCanada Pipelines Limited's White Spruce Pipeline Project

 On February 22, 2018, the AER approved TCPL's White Spruce Pipeline Project (the "Project") in the Fort McKay Area.
-Our previous post about this Project can be found here.
 While this is not an interprovincial pipeline, it involves two crude oil pipelines providing an important link that would deliver synthetic crude from Canadian Natural Resources Limited's ("CNRL") Horizon processing plant to the Grand Rapids Pipeline GP Ltd.'s MacKay Terminal (the "MacKay Terminal") for onward delivery to markets.
 The Project will accommodate an expected increase in production once the next expansion phase of the Horizon Plant is implemented.

 In its decision, the AER also dealt squarely with the issue of the cumulative effects of oil sands development concentrated in a particular region.
 The Fort McKay First Nation ("FMFN") intervened in the hearing, and raised particular concerns about watercourse crossings, wildlife and habitat, herbicide use, and the cumulative effects of development on their ability to exercise their treaty and Aboriginal rights in the area.